Nlege001/DrawsyDetector/README.md

 <img src =https://github.com/Nlege001/DrawsyDetector/blob/master/facial_landmarks_68markup.jpg width = 500>

 ## Explanation of the taught process
-#### So as you can see, if we calculate the distance between these landmarks and compare them to an accpted distance, we can actually determine if a user is drowsy or not.
+#### So as you can see, if we calculate the distance between these landmarks and compare them to an accpted distance, we can actually determine if a user is drowsy or not (i.e if the users pupil size is smaller than expected or smaller than their active state, this program determines if they are drowsy or not).
 However the results can vary depending on what type of camera is used (quality) and also from person to person.

 ### This is what the following code snippet is trying to do
 <img src= https://github.com/Nlege001/DrawsyDetector/blob/master/snippet.jpg>